jellyfin-archive/jellyfin-docs/general/server/media/music.md

 Images will be scraped from album or artist folders, and they can also be embedded in the music files themselves.
 The supported filenames are listed below for each respective image.

+> [!NOTE]
-[!Note] You need to enable those two plugins AudioDB and MusicBrainz to get poster image from artists.
+> You need to enable those two plugins AudioDB and MusicBrainz to get poster image from artists.

 ### Primary